arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mc-ard-lora/content.md

 Let's start!

 ### 1. Setting up the Hardware

 Begin by attaching the Arduino® Portenta H7 board to the high-density connectors of the Arduino® Portenta Max Carrier, as shown in the image below:

 ![CMWX1ZZABZ-078 LoRaWAN® module in the Portenta Max Carrier.](assets/mc_ard_hd_ttn_connectors.png)

-To power the CMWX1ZZABZ-078 LoRaWAN® module of the Portenta Max Carrier, you can use the **DC power jack** (with a 4.5V to 36V external DC power supply) of the Portenta Max Carrier or a **18650 3.7V Li-Ion battery**, connected to the Portenta Max Carrier battery clips; you can power the module also directly from the USB-C connector of the Portenta H7 board. **Also, do not forget to attach a LoRa® antenna to the SMA connector (J9) in the Max Carrier**.
+To power the CMWX1ZZABZ-078 LoRaWAN® module of the Portenta Max Carrier, you can use the **DC power jack** (with a 4.5V to 36V external DC power supply) of the Portenta Max Carrier or a **18650 3.7V Li-Ion battery**, connected to the Portenta Max Carrier battery clips; you can power the module also directly from the USB-C connector of the Portenta H7 board. **Also, do not forget to attach an 868-915 MHz antenna to the SMA connector (J9) in the Max Carrier**.

 ![Power sources and LoRa® antenna connector in the Portenta Max Carrier.](assets/mc_ard_ttn_power.png)

 ***Using the LoRaWAN® module of the Portenta Max Carrier without an antenna may damage it.
-Please, do not forget to connect a suitable antenna to the dedicated SMA connector (J9) on the Max Carrier board.***
+Please, do not forget to connect a suitable antenna to the dedicated SMA connector (J9) on the Portenta Max Carrier.***

-Now you can connect the Portenta H7 board to your computer using a USB-C cable. **Don't forget to change the position of the BOOT DIP switch** (SW1), **from BOOT SEL to BOO**T; otherwise, you are not going to be able to program your Portenta H7 board when attached to the Max Carrier.
+Now you can connect the Portenta H7 board to your computer using a USB-C cable. **Don't forget to change the position of the BOOT DIP switch** (SW1), **from BOOT SEL to BOOT**; otherwise, you will not be able to program your Portenta H7 board when attached to the Portenta Max Carrier.

 ![Power sources and LoRa® antenna connector in the Portenta Max Carrier.](assets/mc_ard_ttn_boot_sel.png)